You have no items in your shopping cart

-The Mobeye WaterGuard is a battery-powered GSM water detector.
-This GSM detector can work completely autonomously due to the built-in GSM module and batteries.
-The water sensor detects water-based fluids and reports its presence to the set telephone numbers.
-The GSM module sends an SMS message (with relevant information), followed immediately by a telephone call (to ensure that the message is not missed).
-A maximum of 5 telephone numbers can be set.
+The Mobeye WaterGuard is a battery-operated GSM water detector.
+This GSM detector can work completely autonomously thanks to the built-in GSM module and batteries.
+The water sensor detects water-based liquids and reports their presence to the set telephone numbers.
+The GSM module sends an SMS message (with relevant information), immediately followed by a telephone call (to ensure that the message is not missed).
+Up to 5 phone numbers can be set.

 The Mobeye WaterGuard has two versions:

 The sensors of the Mobeye leakage sensor create an electrical circuit as soon as there is contact with water-based liquids.
 The water sensor - like the entire Mobeye WaterGuard - is extremely economical in energy consumption and is powered by the same set of batteries as the WaterGuard GSM unit.

 The Mobeye float sensor, with which the CM2300-FS is equipped, is pressed shut by the water; this sensor should be installed at a height where a water alarm is considered necessary.

 In addition to the water sensor, one (in case of the float sensor) or two (in case of the leak sensor) external sensors can be connected; these additional input (s) for this can be set to 'Normally Closed' or 'Normally Open'.
 This makes any sensor with a make or break contact suitable.